Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 But you want to find out where it’s at in the state of discharge and charge it up.

-So you could either check your battery monitor on your lithium battery or you can check the voltage for your led acid or your AGM.
+So you could either check your battery monitor on your lithium battery or you can check the voltage for your LED acid or your AGM.

-And Figure out where it’s at and see if there’s been any if it’s been drawn down too far or self-discharge too far it might have caused some damage.
+Figure out where it’s at and see if there’s been any if it’s been drawn down too far or self-discharge too far it might have caused some damage.

 Add Water To Your Battery